nicholaschen09/link-health-scanner/README.md

-## Link Health Scanner CLI
+## Link & Route Health Checker CLI

-Audit a site (portfolio, marketing page, documentation, etc.) for broken links, server errors, noisy redirect chains, and stale content indicators such as old `Last-Modified` headers or outdated copyright years.
+Audit an entire site or application (marketing pages, docs, dashboards) for broken links, orphaned routes, noisy redirect chains, and stale content indicators such as old `Last-Modified` headers or outdated copyright years.
+Think of it as a link/route health monitor that quickly surfaces navigation gaps.

 ### Features